Anuta: Research and media exposure

 Anthropologist Raymond Firth visited Anuta for a day in 1952.
 Ethnobotanist Douglas Yen, along with archaeologists Patrick Kirch and Paul Rosendahl, spent about two months there in 1971, and anthropologist Richard Feinberg lived on Anuta for almost a year in 1972–1973.
 He has remained in communication with the Anutan community from that time onward and has made several additional visits.

-Five documentaries about Anuta have been created.
-In January 2005 Italian documentarists Elisabetta (Lizzi) Eordegh and Carlo Auriemma sailed aboard the sailing boat "Barca Pulita" with a crew of four (including two doctors) and visited the island for one week.
+A number of documentaries about Anuta have been created.
+In January 2005 Italian documentarists Elisabetta (Lizzi) Eordegh and Carlo Auriemma sailed aboard the sailing boat Barca Pulita with a crew of four (including two doctors) and visited the island for one week.
 In 2006, Bruce Parry of the BBC visited for several weeks, during which he and his team filmed an episode of the TV show, Tribe.
-In 2008, another film team from the BBC made a brief visit, and in 2012 a team from the Seoul Broadcasting System filmed a TV show there for a Korean audience.
+In 2008, a BBC researcher made a brief visit in preparation for the Lapita Voyage Expedition, of which an independent documentary was produced in 2010 by Hanneke Boon.
+Terra X a German TV channel also produced a documentary about this expedition Wagnis in der Südsee.
+In 2012 a team from the Seoul Broadcasting System filmed a TV show there for a Korean audience.
 In 2013, the team and crew of the Canadian documentary 1000 jours pour la planète arrived on the island with the anthropologist Richard Feinberg.